-Students requiring additional transcripts in addition to the original transcript are required to pay the established fee set by the University.
+Students requiring additional transcripts in addition to the original transcript are required to pay the established fee set by the University (please refer to appendix 2 for specific information).

 Dissertation Fee

 Students who suspend their study or students who require further extension are required to pay the fixed fess as indicated in Appendix 2.